hhealing123/Node.js-Challenge-Professional-README-Generator/README.md

 # Node.js Challenge: Professional README Generator

 ## Description
-The task is to create a commande-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer Package](https://www.npmjs.com/package/inquirer).
-The following [README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) is a good resource that will guide through creating a high-quality, professional README.
-The application will be invoked by using the following commande 'node index.js'.
-Note that this weekly challenge will not be deployed; however, a link to walkthrough video that demonstrates its functionality will be needed.
-'Screencastify' will be used to make video of demonstration of functionalities.
+The task is to create a command-line application that dynamically generates a professional `README.md` file from a user's input using the [Inquirer Package](https://www.npmjs.com/package/inquirer).
+The following [README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) is a good resource that will guide you through creating a high-quality, professional README.
+The application will be invoked by using the following command `node index.js`.
+Note that this weekly challenge will not be deployed; however, a link to a walkthrough video that demonstrates its functionality will be needed. `Screencastify` will be used to make video of a demonstration of functionalities.

 ## User Story
 AS A developer